OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Introduction

+In this context, the next generation of mobile networks (5G) is envisioned as a key-enabler to provide the outdoor wireless communication and enhance the autonomy of robotic applications~\cite{5GvsLTE}.
+The ubiquitous connectivity, high bandwidth and the low latency access provided by the modern mobile technologies, together with the possibility to seamlessly exploit multi-access edge computing platforms (MEC) deployed at the edge of the networks, and cloud computing to host processing and analytic services as virtual or container-based instances, enable unprecedent levels of flexibility in the deployment of robotic applications which may efficiently off-load computing tasks to the edge and alleviate their energy consumption~\cite{Mission_Critical_Edge}\cite{E2E_Reliability}.
 In the 5G context, an orchestrating entity acts as a mediator in charge of guaranteeing the most efficient use of the infrastructure resources, while pursuing the satisfaction of heterogeneous communication requirements.
-Similarly, an orchestration entity \xl{can be adopted in the robot domain to control} the multitude of operational modules and sensors installed on the on-board robot platform, e.g., to optimize energy consumption and resource utilization. \xl{However, in the state-of-the-art both orchestration entities work independently, with little to no awareness of each other during the operational phases.
-On the one hand, the robot domain assumes ubiquitous and unlimited resource availability, both from the networking and cloud resource perspective, which leads to performance drops when dealing with wireless and virtualized environments, especially in heterogeneous multi-robot scenarios.
+Similarly, an orchestration entity can be adopted in the robot domain to control the multitude of operational modules and on-board sensors of one or multiple robots, e.g., to optimize energy consumption and robots task operations.
+However, in the state-of-the-art both orchestration entities work independently, with little to no awareness of each other during the operational phases.
+On the one hand, the robot domain assumes ubiquitous and unlimited resource availability, both from the networking and cloud resource perspective, which may lead to unexpected performance drops when dealing with wireless and virtualized environments, especially in heterogeneous multi-robot scenarios where they share the same network resources.
 On the other hand, the 5G domain operates without knowledge of the actual resource requirements from the robot domain, mainly by over-provisioning the resources.
-This introduces inefficient networking resource usage and, perhaps more importantly, waste of energy in the robots, making it hard for such energy-constrained devices to fulfill their tasks.}
+This introduces inefficient networking resource usage and, perhaps more importantly, waste of battery on the robots, making it hard for such energy-constrained devices to fulfill their tasks.